Wild Cat Conservation

 Hunting & killing wildcats

 In addition to habitat loss, many wild cats are also being hunted to extinction.
-There are four main types of hunting: trespassing on someone’s property to kill wild cats (poaching), killing wild cats for their fur and body parts (illegal trade), trophy hunting, and retaliation killing (human-animal conflict).
+There are four main types of hunting: trespassing on someone’s property to kill wild cats (poaching), killing wild cats for their fur and body parts (illegal trade), trophy hunting (killing wild cats for sport), and retaliation killing (human-animal conflict).

 1. Poaching is the illegal act of trespassing on somebody else’s property to hunt without their permission, including hunting wild cats for illegal trade or trophy hunting.